-The Voting Desk is to be set up outside the meeting room.
+The Voting Desk is set up outside the meeting room.

-Any enquiries regarding on-site voting should be directed to the Election Officers, who will be available at the Voting Desk.
+Any enquiries regarding on-site voting should be directed to the Election Officers, who are available at the Voting Desk.

 The APNIC EC appoints the Election Chair.
 The Chair’s responsibilities are to: